-Sonar is an abbreviation for \underline{SO} und \underline{NA} vigation and \underline{R} anging, a technology developed during World War II for tracking enemy submarines.
+Sonar is an abbreviation for SOund NAvigation and Ranging, a technology developed during World War II for tracking enemy submarines.
 (Lowrance developed the world's first transistorized sportfishing sonar in 1957.)
 A sonar consists of a transmitter, transducer, receiver and display.
-In simple terms, here's how it finds the bottom, or the fish:
+Here's a simple explanation of how it finds the bottom and the fish.

 The transmitter emits an electrical impulse, which the transducer converts into a sound wave and sends into the water.
 (The sound frequency can't be heard by humans or fish.)
-The sound wave strikes an object

-(fish, structure, bottom) and bounces back to the transducer, which converts the sound back into an electrical signal.
+The sound wave strikes an object (fish, structure, bottom) and bounces back to the transducer, which converts the sound back into an electrical signal.